ReinhartC/Parallel-RSA-on-Raspberry-Pi/Configurations/NFS.md

 mkdir ParallelRSA
 sudo mount -t nfs master_node:/home/pi/FOLDERNAMESOURCE ./FOLDERNAMETARGET
 ```
+> Check with `df -h` to see whether or not the shared folder has been mounted

 To create an automatic mount after boot (only if the shared folder source is active), edit `sudo nano /etc/fstab` and add the following at the end of the file
 ```